BL4st16/World_IPTV/README.md

 # World_IPTV
 World iPTV live TV ,Her Dilde IPTV Canli TV,Wereldwijd iPTV live TV,Canli canli izle

-Collection of 6000+ free IPTV channels from all over the world.
+Collection of 1000+ free IPTV channels from Turkey , Germany ,Netherland .

 To open the playlist in VLC player you just need click File - > Open Network... and in the window that opens, insert a link to the playlist itself: